XxDaShTixX/AntiSpam/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Inform us of a bug or an issue.
 title: "[BUG] Server Crashes When '...'"
 labels: 'Type: Bug'
 assignees: ''